rabe0577/nyr-openvpn-install/README.md

 `wget https://git.io/vpn -O openvpn-install.sh && bash openvpn-install.sh`

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

+###Modification

+This script working over the tcp protocoll and allows you to create a VPN connection over port 443 and protocoll tcp, it behaves like a https request.
+Also the script allows the client-to-client connection, so the devices in the private network can communicate with other devices of the private network.